Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr: Results

 The microscopic origin of the sensitivity of the optical spectra to the long-range magnetic order and hence the out-of-plane domain structure in the iMS is the magnetization-dependent spatial extent of the relevant electronic states.
-In antiferromagnetic alignment the electronic wave-functions and so the exciton is confined in a single monolayer due to suppressed interlayer hopping.
-The dielectric response of the exciton is thus monolayer-like and the exciton energy is higher due to the higher single-particle energy \cite{heissenbuttel2025quadratic}.
-In the ferromagnetic configuration, parallel alignment permits interlayer tunneling, delocalizing the electronic and hence excitonic states across \(\sim 5\) layers and lowering their energies \cite{heissenbuttel2025quadratic}.
-For the ferromagnetic stacks thinner than these 5 layers, the exciton energy is expected to occur between the monolayer-like AFM and bulk-FM limits due to quantum confinement.
-This combined impact of the magnetization on the spectral response primarily gives rise to the sensitivity of the exciton energy to the magnetic ordering and directly links the change of the complex dielectric function with $\varepsilon_\mathrm{AFM}(\omega) \neq \varepsilon_\mathrm{FM}(\omega)$.
-In the case of multilayered CrSBr flakes, such as the \(20\) and \(150\)\,nm samples, consisting respectively 25 and 193 individual layers (discussed in Figure \ref{fig1}), the iMS regime is very rich.
-A successive subset of layers can flip nearly independently from AFM to FM or vice versa resulting in the introduced layered magnetic domain structure characteristic for the iMS turning the system simultaneously into an optical multilayer system analogue to optical superlattices \cite{Yablonovitch1987PRL_PBG, Fink1998Science_DBR, Dufferwiel2015NatCommun_vdWCavity,Sciesiek2020CommsMaterialsCoupledCavities, Zhao2023NatCommun_vdWSuperlattice}.
+In antiferromagnetic alignment, the electronic wave-functions, and thus the exciton, are confined to a single monolayer due to suppressed interlayer hopping because of opposite spin-orientation in adjacent layers.
+The dielectric response of the exciton is therefore monolayer-like, and the exciton energy is higher due to the higher single-particle energy \cite{heissenbuttel2025quadratic}.
+In the ferromagnetic configuration, parallel spin alignment permits interlayer tunneling, delocalizing the electronic and hence excitonic states across \(\sim 5\) layers and lowering their energies \cite{heissenbuttel2025quadratic}.
+For ferromagnetic stacks thinner than these 5 layers, the exciton energy is expected to lie between the monolayer-like AFM and bulk-FM limits due to quantum confinement.
+This magnetization dependence of the excitonic resonance translates directly into a change of the complex dielectric function, i.e.\ $\varepsilon_\mathrm{AFM}(\omega) \neq \varepsilon_\mathrm{FM}(\omega)$, and thereby modifies the propagation and interference of light in the multilayer stack.

-The schematic in Figure \ref{fig1}(f) illustrates how the layered magnetic domain structure in the iMS regime is linked to an optical multilayer system rendering it into a magnetic-field-reconfigurable optical metamaterial.
-When an external magnetic field along the CrSBr's easy axis reaches values near the critical values $B_\mathrm{c}$ or $B'_\mathrm{c}$, the magnetic order in the multilayer stack flips to a different configuration, which in most cases is neither a pure AFM nor FM state, rather a mixed AFM--FM stack as already introduced and labeled iMS.
-Because $\varepsilon_{\mathrm{AFM}} \neq \varepsilon_{\mathrm{FM}}$, this reconfiguration of the magnetic order in the stack leaves discrete optical fingerprints that unambiguously identify AFM, FM, and the different iMS configurations.
-Each change of the magnetic order initiated by the external magnetic field modifies the thickness and alternation of the dielectric layers in the stack and thus its optical response by light-guiding effects.